CovertRob/LS-Backend-Core/py130_notes.md

   - Second hop: if not found, it then looks in the environment that was active when the closure was created (a cell, which contains variables that are referenced by closures)
 - **Closures consist of an associated extended environment of the non-local variables it references (free variables)**
   - These free variables are bound to the context in which the closure was created, not the closure itself
+- **Closures are lexical.
+They are created based on the structure of a program, not on anything that happens at execution time.**

 ### Partial function application (PFA)